Billingsgate Fish Market

-Billingsgate Fish Market is located in Poplar in London.
-It is the United Kingdom's largest inland fish market.
+Billingsgate Fish Market is the United Kingdom's largest inland fish market.
 It takes its name from Billingsgate, a ward in the south-east corner of the City of London, where the riverside market was originally established.
 In its original location in the 19th century, Billingsgate was the largest fish market in the world.
+The current market is located off Trafalgar Way in Poplar, east London - at the eastern end of the North Dock of the West India Docks.

 History

 City of London

-Billingsgate Wharf, close to Lower Thames Street, became the centre of a fish market during the 16th and 17th centuries but did not become formally established until an Act of Parliament in 1699.
+Billingsgate Wharf, close to Lower Thames Street, became the centre of a fish market during the 16th and 17th centuries but did not become formally established until the Billingsgate, etc. Act 1698 (10 Will.
+3. c.
+13).

 In 1850, the market, according to Horace Jones, "consisted only of shed buildings ...
 The open space on the north of the well-remembered Billingsgate Dock was dotted with low booths and sheds, with a range of wooden houses with a piazza in front on the west, which served the salesmen and fishmongers as shelter, and for the purposes of carrying on their trade."
 In that year the market was rebuilt to a design by J. B. Bunning, the City architect.